Can I Apply for Unemployment & Long Term Disability?

 Another issue that you could encounter is the termination of your long-term disability insurance coverage.
 If you lose your job, your employer may terminate your LTD policy.
 However, some LTD policies remain in effect for a short period after employment terminates.

-Work with an Experienced Long Term Disability Attorney
+Work with our Experienced Long Term Disability Attorney

 Contact Our Long Term Disability Lawyer in Kansas City